Island and Tower

 I see a great glowing pillar within the hill.

-At the top of the hill, the pillar bursts through the stone and forms a great square platform, of bright, silvery metal.
+At the top of the hill, the pillar bursts through the stone and forms a great square platform, of bright, silvery metal, where a strange building rests.

-But rest is the wrong word.
+Rest is the wrong word.

-Full of angles and light, like a crystal reaching up toward the dark sky in all directions.
+The building is full of glass and metal, angles and light, like a crystal reaching up toward the dark sky in all directions.

 I know this place, but I can’t find its name within me.